MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

     extracted_bending = results.forces.sel(Loadcase=static_cases_names, Element=ele_set, Component="Mz_i")

-`extracted_bending` variable holds the load case for 'Line Test Case', 'Point Test Case(Global)', 'Points Test Case (Local in Point)', 'Points Test Case (Local in Compound)', 'Patch Test Case'.
+The `extracted_bending` variable holds the load case for 'Line Test Case', 'Point Test Case(Global)', 'Points Test Case (Local in Point)', 'Points Test Case (Local in Compound)', 'Patch Test Case'.

-Should we sum the nodal forces from members on one side, we expect approximate equal PL/4 (similar) or sum of the following lusas plot
+Should we sum the nodal forces from members on one side, we expect it to approximately equal PL/4:

 .. code-block:: python